the future of higher education

 pillars of sustainable development in operating our business

 Ensure fairness and educational opportunity for all Africans irrespective of socio-economic orientation – poverty is not a crime

-Actively take advantage of all resources and competencies available in the present to build extra advantages for the future
+Actively take advantage of all resources and competencies available in the present currently not maximized to build extra capabilities for the future

 Designing courses and creating a style of teaching to meet people’s needs from a diversity of backgrounds, skillset and cognitive abilities

-Build complementary synergistic partnerships and alliances to advance our mission of impacting the society holistically
+Build complementary synergistic partnerships and alliances across varied stakeholders to advance our mission of impacting the society holistically

 Accelerating an extensive reform of the higher education system to make it easily accessible to students from marginalized backgrounds

-Be responsible to both our internal and external stakeholders for every decision and action crafted and executed by us
+Be responsible to both our internal and external stakeholder groups, large and small, for every decision and action crafted and executed by us

 Helping people acquire relevant skills they need to participate in designing their future and become active members of society

-Instill a shared ethic among all stakeholders to address current needs without undermining the future generation’s ability to meet theirs
+Instill a shared ethic among all our value-chain partners to address current needs without undermining the future generation’s ability to meet theirs